Please register to access this FREE content.

 3: The first Thanksgiving proclamation came as Washington was opening the nation to Catholics.

 In the year 1789, George Washington wrote the first Thanksgiving Proclamation (“Whereas it is the duty of all Nations to acknowledge the providence of Almighty God, to obey his will, to be grateful for his benefits …) was also a watershed year for Catholics.

 Also in the year 1789, Charles Carroll, the only Catholic signatory of the Declaration of Independence became Maryland’s first senator.

 Last, 1789 was the year John Carroll, his brother, became the first bishop in the United States by order of Pope Pius VI.

 George Washington wrote an open letter to Catholics in America a few months later, giving thanks for Catholics.
 He said he hoped Americans would “not forget the patriotic part which [Catholics] took in the accomplishment of their Revolution” and “the important assistance which America received from” France — “a nation in which the Roman Catholic faith is professed.”
 He pronounced Catholics “worthy members of the Community … equally entitled to the protection of civil Government.”

-4: Abraham Lincoln, Thanksgiving, and Catholics.
+4: Abraham Lincoln was also a good president foe Thanksgiving, and for Catholics.

 The other great Founding Father of Thanksgiving was Abraham Lincoln.
 In midst of the Civil War, after the Battle of Gettysburg made the Union’s victory only a matter of time, Lincoln appealed to the Thanksgiving story to “heal the wounds of the nation and to restore it as soon as may be consistent with the Divine purposes to the full enjoyment of peace, harmony, tranquility, and Union.”